General Practice Residency (GPR): Postdoctoral Dental Education

 It is the responsibilty of the applicant to make sure all application materials, including recommendations, are on file and an interview completed prior to the deadline.
 Notification of acceptance will be made through the MATCH program with a confirmation sent by us.

-The University of Utah School of Medicine does not discriminate on the basis of sex, race, age, religion, color national origin, disability or veteran's status.
+The University of Utah School of Dentistry does not discriminate on the basis of sex, race, age, religion, color national origin, disability or veteran's status.
 The University of Utah seeks to provide equal access to its programs, services and activities for people with disabilities.
 Reasonable prior notice is needed to arrange accomodations.

 Phone: (801) 581-8951